The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Following consultation, the previous complicated value shifting rules were amended by Finance Act 2011 for disposals on or after 19 July 2011.
-The scope of the amended rules is restricted to instances where companies have entered into tax motivated arrangements with the intention of reducing the tax liability on disposals of assets.
+The scope of the amended rules is restricted to instances where companies have entered into tax motivated arrangements with the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.